harel-coffee/Comprehensive-prediction-analysis-of-alcohol-and-drug-use-disorder-using-machine-deep-learning--auto/README.md

 ### The second stage of pre-processing the dataset
  Accordingly, to develop more successful models, the data pre-processing techniques are used :

-  -Handling missing data
+  - Handling missing data

-  -Synthetic Minority Over-sampling Technique for Nominal and Continuous features (SMOTE-NC)
+  - Synthetic Minority Over-sampling Technique for Nominal and Continuous features (SMOTE-NC)